Redundancy for PAs

 If your employer is making you redundant, they must:

-• Tell you why the redundancy has arisen and discuss the situation (this is called consultation)
+• Tell you why they are making you redundant and discuss the situation with you

-• Keep paying you until the end of the notice period
+• Keep paying you until the end of your notice period.

-You’ll usually carry on working until the end of your notice period.
-How much notice depends on how long you have worked for the employer
+If you are made redundant, you will usually carry on working until the end of your notice period.
+How long your notice period is depends on how long you have worked for the employer.

-• Sometimes the employer may want to pay you instead of having you working out your notice period.
-This is called paying you in lieu of notice
+Sometimes your employer may want to pay you instead of having you work out your notice period.

 • The length of the notice period